Reparse-dev/noctus-obsidian-theme/README.md

 ## About the Noctus Theme

 > This is a HUGE work in progress!
+No Light Theme included yet!

 The Noctus Theme for Obsidian is a theme made with the intent to be as modular **as possible**, which is why it was initially known as the "Modulo Theme".
 It uses Oklch instead of RGB as a color space, which allows for more modular treatment of colors and better gradients **BUT also leads to many snippets becoming incompatible with this theme. *Yet we intend to make snippets of our own to both extend the functions of this theme but also offer beloved snippets compatible with our theme.***